dongliang09/spotonBnB/frontend/README - coding-log.md

 spent 1-2 hours figuring out why .map is giving me an error. because I didn't follow the structure of the redux store state.
-Once that is figured out, everything went smoothly
+Once that is figured out, everything went smoothly Taking account for if user logged in, if spot belong to user, if user has posted review yet, that is a long conditionalal render

 ### To do list